certe-medical-epidemiology/template/README.md

 This is an R package developed by [**Certe**](https://www.certe.nl), a non-profit medical laboratory in the Northern Netherlands that provides routine diagnostic tests for clinical chemistry and clinical microbiology, as well as medical logistics and a thrombosis service.
 Their department of Medical Epidemiology, which developed this R package, conducts (and develops new methods for) medical data analyses, for both routine workflows and scientific research.

-For all our packages, please visit to [our GitHub organisation overview](https://github.com/certe-medical-epidemiology).
+For all our packages, please visit [our GitHub organisation overview](https://github.com/certe-medical-epidemiology).
 Our R packages are not on CRAN since their use is primarily intended for own staff, but they are publicly available to support open science.
 All our R packages are published [here at R-universe](https://certe-medical-epidemiology.r-universe.dev), allowing anyone to install and update the packages using common methods, such as the RStudio menu bar or `install.packages()`.
 To use the R-universe of Certe Medical Epidemiology, run:

 ```r
 # set the repos option to include the Certe R-universe